kalonez/nixos-personal-backup/README.md

-# nixos-personal-backup
-I'm personally setting this up for Lenovo LOQ 15IAX9.
+NixOS Configuration for Lenovo LOQ 15IAX9
-The Specs are RTX 2050 and Intel 12th Gen 12450HX, but that doesn't matter as any laptop with the Model LOQ 15IAX9 should work perfectly fine.
-I've fixed most of the issues and still working on it as I'm not able to find anything about this particular Laptop.
-If you are on KDE "PlasmaVantage"(can be found from the Discover store in Plasma addons section"), and "LenovoLegionLinuxGUI"(pkgs.lenovo-legion) will work with no hassle.
+Overview
+This is a personal NixOS configuration tailored for the Lenovo LOQ 15IAX9 laptop (specs: RTX 2050, Intel 12th Gen 12450HX).
+It should work for any laptop with this model.

+Features & Fixes
+Most hardware issues resolved.

+Includes both Sync Mode (performance) and Offload Mode (battery saving).

+Pre-configured for KDE Plasma with relevant

 This setup has both sync and offload mode together.
+If you use the gpu.nix file In order to use it you have to put it the configuration inside the imports section like this ./gpu

 Offload mode is for travelling and longer battery life.
 Sync mode is performance mode, both cpu and gpu running at the same time.